AdobeDocs/workfront.en/help/quicksilver/planning/views/manage-the-timeline-view.md

 # Manage the timeline view

 <!--
-title: Manage the timeline view in Adobe Maestro
+title: Manage the timeline view
-description: You can display records in a timeline view, when accessing the record type page in Adobe Maestro.
+description: You can display records in a timeline view, when accessing the record type page in Adobe Workfront Planning.
 hidefromtoc: yes
 hide: yes
 author: Alina